-The Mercedes-Benz SLS AMG GT is a two-seat supercar, offered in both convertible and "gullwing" coupe.
-Straddling the fence between supercars and sports cars, the SLS is charged with keeping the brand's gullwing heritage current, as well as pave the way for future exotics like the 740-horsepower battery-powered Electric Drive model.See our 2013 Mercedes-Benz SLS AMG GT page for a short review, pricing with options, and other specs and data.
+The Mercedes-Benz SLS AMG GT is a two-seat soft-top roadster or "gullwing" coupe supercar.
+Straddling the edge between supercars and sports cars, the SLS is responsible for keeping the brand's gullwing heritage up-to-date, as well as pave the way for future exotics like the 740-horsepower battery-powered Electric Drive model.See our 2013 Mercedes-Benz SLS AMG GT page for a short review, pricing with options, and other specs and data.

 Like most supercars, the SLS AMG is born from a unique and bespoke platform, and in this case was gilded by the tuning gods at AMG, the official in-house tuner of Mercedes-Benz and the company responsible for its fastest models.
 Unofficially, it's the evolution of where the Viper would have gone, had DaimlerChrysler remained just that.